Anisotropic Fast Diffusion Equations: A quantitative positivity lemma

 \section{A quantitative positivity lemma}

 As a consequence of mass conservation and the existence of the upper barrier we obtain a positivity lemma for certain solutions of the equation.
-This is the uniform positivity that is needed in the proof of existence of self-similar solutions, it avoid the fixed point from being trivial.
+This is the uniform positivity that is needed in the proof of existence of self-similar solutions, it avoids the fixed point from being trivial.
 A similar but simpler barrier construction was done in \cite{Vaz20} where radial symmetry was available.
+It is convenient to use the rescaled variable $v$ of \eqref{NewVariables} instead of $u$.